Kasra1377/document-invoice/README.md

 --- Page 130, [Python Tricks The Book A Buffet of Awesome Python Features](https://www.amazon.com/Python-Tricks-Buffet-Awesome-Features/dp/1775093301)

 To create a namedtuple, we have to define a `typename` and define a name for each field, put the names into a list, and pass it into the `namedtyple` API.
-The fields are: `id`, which is the ID of each field in the form, `bbox`, which is the bounding box points for each field and the last one is `filter-keywords`, which is the words that we filter in order to OCR do not recognize them as inputs.
+The fields are: `id`, which is the ID of each field in the form, `bbox`, which is the bounding box points for each field and the last one is `filter-keywords`, which contains the words that we filter in order to OCR do not recognize them as inputs.
 The words of this section mostly contain field names such as Name, Last Name, etc.

 ![OCR](demo/scanned-document.gif)